Fall Home Maintenance Tips for Southeast Alaska Homeowners - Coastal Realty, Alaska Group

 A storm drain clogged with fall leaves.

-Southeast Alaska sees its share of heavy downpours, so make sure storm drains and
+Southeast Alaska sees its share of heavy downpours, so make sure storm drains and ditches around your property are clear of leaves and debris.
+This helps prevent flooding and erosion — especially if you’re on a slope or in a low spot.

 10. Prep Outdoor Spaces